 Judge orders woman to directly arrange childcare arrangements with rapist ex-husband

-Exclusive: ‘The judge asked the rapist and victim to speak to each other.
-I think it is appalling,’ barrister, who won an appeal against woman’s treatment in family courts, says
+The father would ‘sexually intimidate’ the mother and once ‘coerced her into sex’ while their child was next door

-A judge has been fiercely criticised for ordering a rape victim to directly arrange childcare with an ex-husband who subjected her to rape and domestic abuse.
+A judge has been criticised for ordering a rape victim to directly arrange childcare with an ex-husband who subjected her to rape and domestic abuse.

 The family courts found the man, who has not been identified in the court case, had raped the woman “on more than one occasion” and subjected her to domestic abuse which involved physical abuse, emotional abuse and elements of controlling and coercive behaviour.